luaiabuelsamen/Vention_MachineMotion/ReadMe.md

 - Homing
   - Moving or calibrating the motor to specific set point
 - Individual moves
-  - Setting desired final setpoint by following desired speed and position curves for the trajectory and expectin the actual values to match by producing appropriate calculated control and torque efforts
+  - Setting desired final setpoint by following desired speed and position curves for the trajectory and expecting the actual values to match by producing appropriate calculated control and torque efforts
 - Combined moves
   - Combined moves involve 2 or more motors at once
   - Planned to have each motor start and stop at the same time